-Therapeutic donor insemination (TDI) may be employed to achieve conception where appropriate indications exist.
+Therapeutic donor insemination (TDI) may be used to achieve pregnancy where appropriate indications exist.
 The clinical procedures should take into account the age and health status of the recipient.
-The US Food and Drug Administration (FDA) has published requirements for the screening and testing of donors of human cells, tissues, and cellular and tissue-based products (HCT/Ps), which are included here.
+The FDA has published requirements for the screening and testing of donors of human cells, tissues, and cellular and tissue-based products (HCT/Ps), which are included here.
 These are the minimum requirements mandated by the federal government.
-In some instances, the federal requirements may be less rigorous than those in the state in which an individual practice is located, or than what is recommended by the American Society for Reproductive Medicine (ASRM) and the Society for Assisted Reproductive Technology (SART).
-It is the responsibility of all clinics to know the regulations of their individual states and local municipalities and to comply with those standards.
+In some instances, the federal requirements may be less rigorous than those in the state in which an individual practice is located, or than those recommended by the American Society for Reproductive Medicine (ASRM) and the Society for Assisted Reproductive Technology (SART).
+It is the responsibility of all clinics to know the

-S38 Fertility and Sterility[®] Vol. 86, Suppl 4, November 2006

-Copyright ©2006 American Society for Reproductive Medicine, Published by Elsevier Inc.
+\$30 Fertility and Sterility[®] Vol. 90, Suppl 3, November 2008 Copyright ©2008 American Society for Reproductive Medicine, Published by Elsevier Inc. regulations of their individual states and local municipalities and to comply with those standards.

 II.
-Indications for Considering TDI
+Indications for TDI

-- A. The male partner has azoospermia, severe oligospermia, or other significant sperm or seminal fluid abnormalities. - B. The male partner has ejaculatory dysfunction. - C. The male partner demonstrates significant male factor infertility (i.e., significant oligoasthenospermia or prior failure to fertilize after insemination in vitro, and intracytoplasmic sperm injection (ICSI) is not elected or feasible). - D. The male partner has a significant genetic defect or the couple previously has produced an offspring affected by a condition for which carrier status cannot be determined. - E. The male partner has a sexually transmissible infection that cannot be eradicated. - F. The female partner is Rh-negative and severely Rhisoimmunized, and the male partner is Rh-positive. - G. Females without male partners.
+- A. The male partner has azoospermia, severe oligospermia, or other significant sperm or seminal fluid abnormalities. - B. The male partner has ejaculatory dysfunction. - C. The male partner demonstrates significant male factor infertility (i.e., significant oligoasthenospermia or prior failure to fertilize after insemination in vitro, and intracytoplasmic sperm injection [ICSI] is not elected or feasible). - D. The male partner has a significant genetic defect or the couple previously has produced an offspring affected by a condition for which carrier status cannot be determined. - E. The male partner has a sexually transmissible infection that cannot be eradicated. - F. The female partner is Rh-negative and severely Rh-isoimmunized, and the male partner is Rh-positive. - G. Females without male partners.